jerson/jerson/README.md

 ## 🚀 About Me

-I'm a Software Engineer with a solid background in various types of software and application development, ranging from mobile applications to backend systems.
-With a strong knack for embracing new technologies, I am adept at contributing to open-source projects, leveraging a diverse tech stack including Golang, React Native, Flutter, and many others.
-Throughout my career, I've been a part of multidisciplinary teams, contributing to the success of many projects across different domains.
-I thrive in collaborative environments, continuously exploring new tech gadgets and reading tech-related content to stay updated and bring innovative solutions to my work.
+I am a Software Engineer with experience in many areas like mobile apps and backend systems.
+I enjoy learning new technologies and contributing to open-source projects.
+I have worked with many teams on different projects in my career.
+I like working together with others, exploring new tech gadgets, and reading about tech to keep learning and bring fresh ideas to my work.

 ## 🛠 Skills
 - Languages: Golang, Dart, JavaScript, TypeScript, PHP